 In 2006 he retired from visiting the Kimberleys to make way for a more comprehensive outback service operating through Lions Outback Vision, and also to find time to join the East Timor Eye Program.
 Since then he has made regular visits to East Timor and is still actively engaged in that project.

-Ross has worked pro bono on several boards including RANZCO and the Perth Eye Centre, and retired from the board of the Perth Eye Foundation in February 2021.
-He enjoys engaging collaboratively with the many excellent medical practitioners and optometrists in the Midland area.
+Ross worked pro bono on several boards including RANZCO and the Perth Eye Centre, and retired from the board of the Perth Eye Foundation in February 2021.
+His retirement date is January 25th 2022.

 MEET THE TEAM

 DR. ROSS LITTLEWOOD, AM